-The meter will send out harmonic data for one phase in each telegram, which means 3 telegrams in a 3-element meter, 2 telegrams in a 2-element meter and 1 telegram in a single phase meter.
+The meter will send out harmonic data for one phase in each telegram, which means 6 telegrams in a 3-element meter, 3 telegrams in a 2-element meter and 1 telegram in a single phase meter.

-Data sent out will be the total harmonic distortion and the harmonics measured, normally those with numbers 2-16.
+Data sent out will be the total harmonic distortion and the harmonics with numbers 2-16.
 Note that the total harmonic distortion is calculated from the harmonics measured and is thus not the true total harmonic distortion, which would require all harmonics (up to infinite frequency) to be measured.
-If any harmonic have frequency above 500 Hz it will not be measured and will be marked "not available".

-10.3.6.1 Examples of readout of voltage harmonics data
+10.4.6.1 Examples of readout of voltage harmonics data

-The readout contains the following data:
+The readout telegram for voltage phase harmonic contains the following data: